adapt-it/adapt-it-mobile/_pages/working-with-projects.md

 - If the language reads right-to-left, select the Language reads right-to-left checkbox.

     ![Language reads right to left checkbox]({{ site.baseurl }}/assets/img/language-rtl.png)
-- Click the Next button to continue.
+- tap the Next button to continue.

 ### Step 3: Fonts

 Some languages need a specific font in order to display properly on the screen.
 Adapt It Mobile uses [Source Sans Pro](https://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1959) by default for the source, target and navigation font.
 This font covers Cyrillic, Cyrillic Extended, Greek, Latin Extended, Polytonic, and Vietnamese languages.
 If you know that your source or target font will not display correctly -- or if you would like to change the font size or color, perform the following steps:

-- Click on the Source Font, Target Font, or Navigation Font lines in the list.
+- tap on the Source Font, Target Font, or Navigation Font lines in the list.
 This brings up the Font Selection window:

     ![Font selection window]({{ site.baseurl }}/assets/img/font.png)
-- Click on the Font drop-down list and select the appropriate font from the list.
+- tap on the Font drop-down list and select the appropriate font from the list.
 Note that these are the fonts that are installed on your mobile device -- if you don't see the font you need in the list, close Adapt It Mobile and verify that the font is indeed installed on your device.
 - Drag the Size slider to the desired size of text.
-- Click on the Color drop-down and select the desired text color from the palette.
+- tap on the Color drop-down and select the desired text color from the palette.
-- Click on the OK button to accept the changes, or the Cancel button to go back to the original font.
+- tap on the OK button to accept the changes, or the Cancel button to go back to the original font.

-When finished on the Font step, click Next to continue.
+When finished on the Font step, tap Next to continue.

 ### Step 4: Punctuation

 - Select the Automatically copy punctuation checkbox if you would like Adapt It Mobile to copy punctuation from the source to the target language.

     ![Copy Punctuation]({{ site.baseurl }}/assets/img/punct-copy.png)
 - If you select the Automatically copy punctuation checkbox, you will need to specify what characters are considered punctuation in the source language, and what the equivalent punctuation character is in the target language.
 A default set of source and target "pairs" is provided for you.
-You can remove punctuation that doesn't apply in your source/target languages by clicking on the minus (-) sign button.
+You can remove punctuation that doesn't apply in your source/target languages by tapping on the minus (-) sign button.
 You can also add punctuation by typing in the last (empty) row.
-- Click the Next button to continue to the next step.
+- tap the Next button to continue to the next step.

 ### Step 5: Cases